Meneer-de-Bruin/WCT-API/apis/api-target_GET.rst

 ------
 Authorization: Bearer <token>

-To get a token the user must login via the API :doc:`api-authentication_POST`.
+To get a token the user must login via the API :doc:`api-authentication_PUT`.

 Body
 ----